cademirci/cademirci.github.io/_posts/2020-03-29-somethings-about-images.md

 }
 ```

 The surprise is some of the widths may alerted as 0.
-Here is the reason: when this code runs, js realize that there is some images on the page, html says so; however the browser is not ready enough to load the images and show them with their proper widths and heights.
+Here is the reason: when this code runs, js realize that there are some images on the page, html says so; however the browser is not ready enough to load the images and show them with their proper widths and heights.
 Thus javascript's `document` object cannot measure the width at the moment, then assigns the default value which is 0 to them.
 Discovering this `race condition` was fun.

 To avoid that, better to wait all of the images be loaded.
 The function below works for it.